Quantum capacitive coupling between large-angle twisted graphene layers: Abstract

 \section{Abstract}

 Large-angle twisted bilayer graphene (tBLG) is known to be electronically decoupled due to the spatial separation of the Dirac cones corresponding to individual graphene layers in the reciprocal space.
-This mechanism also leads to the decoupling in multilayer graphene systems including twisted double bilayer graphene, which are just a small subset of a broad class of systems consisting of graphene layers and other materials, decoupled by the twist or separated by dielectrics.
-For the former, the close spacing between the layers causes strong capacitive coupling, opening possibilities for new applications in atomically thin devices.
+The close spacing between the layers causes strong capacitive coupling, opening possibilities for applications in atomically thin devices.
 Here, we present a self-consistent quantum capacitance model for the electrostatics of decoupled graphene layers, and further generalize it to deal with decoupled tBLG at finite magnetic field and large-angle twisted double bilayer graphene at zero magnetic field.
-We probe the capacitive coupling through the conductance, showing good agreement between simulations and experiments for all these systems considered.
+We probe the capacitive coupling through the conductance, showing good agreement between simulations and experiments for all the systems considered.
+We also propose a new experiment utilizing the decoupling effect to induce a huge and tunable bandgap in bilayer graphene by applying a moderately low bias.
 Our model can be extended to systems composed of decoupled graphene multilayers as well as non-graphene systems, opening a new realm of quantum-capacitively coupled materials.